-But there is a better way to change and make it more user focused, without neglecting the main keyword – “learn java online.”
+But, there is a better way to change this paragraph and make it more user focused, without neglecting the main keyword – “learn java online.”
 All you have to do is find synonyms for the words and you’re done.
-See an example:
+For example:

 The difference is clear, right?

 That’s the power behind Latent Semantic Indexing.
-So if you were to write a product review based on the keyword “buy iPad online,” you might see these LSI keywords:
+If you were to write a product review, based on the keyword “buy iPad online,” you might see these LSI keywords:

 - Order iPad on the internet